Kinshasa: External transport

 Kinshasa is the major river port of the Congo.
 The port, called 'Le Beach Ngobila' extends for about 7 km along the river, comprising scores of quays and jetties with hundreds of boats and barges tied up.
 Ferries cross the river to Brazzaville, a distance of about 4 km.
 River transport also connects to dozens of ports upstream, such as Kisangani and Bangui.

 There are road and rail links to Matadi, the sea port in the Congo estuary 150 km from the Atlantic Ocean.

-There are no rail links from Kinshasa further inland, and road connections to much of the rest of the country are few and in poor condition.
+There are no rail links from Kinshasa further inland, and road connections to much of the rest of the country are few and in poor condition, although there has been a road built to the city of Kikwit (around 500 km away) that has been in operation since 2015 or so.
+It was recently extended to the small city of Tshikapa.

 Social issues

 Crime and punishment

-Since the Second Congo War, the city has been striving to recover from disorder, with many youth gangs hailing from Kinshasa's slums.
+Since the Second Congo War, the city has been striving to recover from disorder, with many youth gangs living and operating from Kinshasa's poorer areas.
 The U.S. State Department in 2010 informed travelers that Kinshasa and other major Congolese cities are generally safe for daytime travel, but to beware of robbers, especially in traffic jams and in areas near hotels and stores.

 Some sources say that Kinshasa is extremely dangerous, with one source giving a homicide rate of 112 per 100,000 people per year.
 Another source cites a homicide rate of 12.3 per 100,000.
 By some accounts, crime in Kinshasa is not so rampant, due to relatively good relations among residents and perhaps to the severity with which even petty crime is punished.

-While the military and National Police operate their own jails in Kinshasa, the main detention facility under the jurisdiction of the local courts is the Kinshasa Penitentiary and Re-education center in Malaka.
-This prison houses more than double its nominal capacity of 1,000 inmates.
+While the military and National Police operate their own jails in Kinshasa, the main detention facility under the jurisdiction of the local courts is the Kinshasa Penitentiary and Re-education center in Makala.
+This prison houses much more than its nominal capacity of 1,000 inmates.
+In 2024, the population of Makala Prison was reported at 15,000.

 The Congolese military intelligence organization, Détection Militaire des Activités Anti-Patrie (DEMIAP) operates the Ouagadougou prison in Kintambo commune with notorious cruelty.

-By 2017 the population of Malaka prison was reported at 7,000–8,000.
-Of these, 3,600–4,600 escaped in a jailbreak in May 2017.

 Street children

 In the 2010s, street children or "Shegués", often orphaned, are subject to abuse by the police and military.
 Of the estimated 20,000 children living on Kinshasa's streets, almost a quarter are beggars, some are street vendors and about a third have some kind of employment.
 Some have fled from physically abusive families, notably step-parents, others were expelled from their families as they were believed to be witches, and have become outcasts.
-Previously a significant number were civil war orphans.

 Street children are mainly boys, but the percentage of girls is increasing according to UNICEF.
 Ndako ya Biso provides support for street children, including overnight accommodation for girls.
-There are also second generation street children: "they referred to their sub-culture of violence as kindoubill".
+There are also second generation street children.

 These children have been the object of considerable outside study.